aglasspool/aglasspool.github.io/index.md

 He is also said to have been a fan of jazz and played the saxophone.

 Allan and Liz are picked up again by a 1961? electoral register as living on the Henry Prince estate in Earlsfield, Wandsworth (number 188).
 This is the same estate where London Mayor Sadiq Khan grew up!

-# The Connections
-What is the Bristol connection? and what is the Worthing connection?